St James' Park: Architecture

 The stadium has an asymmetrical appearance from the air and from some angles from ground level, due to the discrepancy in height between the sides and ends of the ground.
 The height difference between the Leazes/Milburn complex and the East/Gallowgate stands allows views of the city centre from many seating positions inside the ground.
 Further expansion of the Gallowgate End could potentially produce a more balanced horseshoe arrangement of equal height stands, similar to that of Celtic Park.

 The Milburn stand and Leazes end are double tiered, separated by a level of executive boxes; The East Stand and Gallowgate End are single tiered, with boxes also at the top of the Gallowgate.
 The three newest sides, the Milburn Stand, Leazes End and Gallowgate End are of structural steel frame and pre-cast concrete construction.
 In common with many new or expanded British football stadiums, the traditional box shaped 'stands' were augmented in the 1993 expansion by filling in the corners to maximise available seating, up to a uniform height.
 The Milburn Stand and Leazes End now rise higher than this level, covered by a one piece cantilevered glass roof.
 A further smaller stand section rises above this level behind the Gallowgate End.

-The 1998 built steel truss cantilever roof above the Milburn/Leazes complex is the largest cantilever structure in Europe at 64.5 m, eclipsing the 58 m cantilevers of Manchester United's Old Trafford.
+The steel truss cantilever roof above the Milburn/Leazes complex that was built in 1998 is the largest cantilever structure in Europe at 64.5 m, eclipsing the 58 m cantilevers of Manchester United's Old Trafford.